 NDI puts particular emphasis on assisting Tunisian youth and women in achieving greater responsibility within their parties.
-NDI has assisted women from several parties in developing women’s wings, spearheading voter outreach efforts and enhancing their leadership skills.
+NDI has assisted women from several parties in developing women’s wings and enhancing their leadership skills.
 With support from NDI, for example, leading women from one party led a successful campaign to create a women’s commission and to adopt a 20 percent quota for women and youth in party structures.
 In the new parliament, NDI is supporting a multi-partisan group of women MPs to coalesce on priority issues and to strengthen their skills as legislators and representatives.
-NDI also convenes young party activists to empower them to work together to advocate for greater attention to youth concerns, including more participation in the political process.
+NDI also convenes young party activists to work together across party lines to advocate for greater attention to youth concerns, including more participation in the political process.

 Strengthening Civil Society

 Before January 2011, only a handful of Tunisian civil society organizations (CSOs) were active and independent.
 NDI supported the work of a small number of independent CSOs pursuing advocacy campaigns on issues related to women’s roles in Tunisian society.
-The Institute is now working with Tunisian CSOs to help them oversee the transition process and act as a counterweight to political parties and government.
-With the Institute’s assistance, a coalition of CSOs fielded more than 2,000 observers to monitor the 2011 NCA elections.
-In the interim, NDI has continued to support civic organizing through regular local roundtables to engage citizens on their core concerns.
-The Institute also works with national associations that aim to monitor the political process, including the work of legislators on the constitution and future electoral framework.
+The Institute is now working with Tunisian CSOs to help them oversee the transition process and act as a counterweight to political parties and government, including through observation of election and political processes.

 Focus Group Research